mautic/developer-documentation-new/docs/rest_api/authentication.rst

 OAuth2
 ******

-After enabling Mautic's API, the **API Credentials** menu item shows up in the administrator menu.
-You can create a Client ID and Secret there and use them in the next steps.
+After turning on Mautic's API, the **API Credentials** menu item shows up in the administrator menu.
+Create a Client ID and Secret there, and use them in the next steps.

 .. note::